ZeayW/FGNN2/README.md

 ## Setup
-The experiments are conducted on Linux, with Python version 3.7.13, PyTorch version 1.13.0, and Dgl version 0.8.1.
+The pretraining and global downstream tasks are conducted on Linux, with Python version 3.7.13, PyTorch version 1.13.0, and Dgl version 0.8.1.
+The local task flow is built with PyTorch version 1.7.0, and Dgl version 0.5.3.

 ## Pretraining Dataset
 Please refer to [our Pretraining Dataset repo](https://github.com/FGNN2/FGNN2_pretraindata) for download instructions and documentation.